shangyilim/service-assistant/README.md

 # Multi Agent Business Service Assistant Chatbot

-This is a Multi-Agent business service assistant WhatsApp chatbot project built with NextJS in Firebase Studio, and uses Twilio communicate with Whatsapp
+This is a Multi-Agent business service assistant WhatsApp chatbot project built with NextJS in Firebase Studio, and uses Twilio communicate with Whatsapp.
+[Checkout the medium article here](https://medium.com/@shangyilim/part-1-building-a-whatapp-chatbot-service-dashboard-with-firebase-studio-and-genkit-9929326b87e6)

 The app has 2 main functionalities: